leanprover-community/mathport/README.md

 ## Running mathport locally

 See the `Makefile` for usage (it takes several hours to rebuild the mathlib3 port from scratch).
-Basic usage is `lake exe cache get` and then `make build source predata port`.
+Basic usage is `lake exe cache get` and then `make build source`.

+After that you can try just `make predata port`, but you probably should download artifacts first as described below.

 We provide artifacts for various stages of the build on the releases page of the `mathport` repository.
 The script `./download-release.sh nightly-YYYY-MM-DD` downloads one of these,